Quasiperiodic circuit quantum electrodynamics: Supplementary Note 3

-\section{Numerical evaluation of the Dirac spectrum}
+\subsection{Numerical evaluation of the Dirac spectrum}

-To derive the Dirac Hamiltonian [see Eq.~\eqref{eq:Dirac_Hamiltonian}] the Hilbert space was reduced to only a single pseudo-spin degree of freedom and two externally controlled parameters.
+To derive the Dirac Hamiltonian (see Eq.~(10) of the main text) the Hilbert space was reduced to only a single pseudo-spin degree of freedom and two externally controlled parameters.
 First we got rid of the degrees of freedom of the auxiliary transmon of the QPNC and afterwards we used Bloch's theorem to find the final 2D low-energy basis with Dirac-like dynamics.
-To affirm the validity of this process and the resulting energy profile, we numerically evaluate the Hamiltonian before and after analytically solving the dynamics of the auxiliary transmon (see Fig.~\ref{fig:Dirac_point}) and compare it to the expected Dirac spectrum.
+To affirm the validity of this process and the resulting energy profile, we numerically evaluate the Hamiltonian before and after analytically solving the dynamics of the auxiliary transmon (see Supplementary Figure~\ref{fig:Dirac_point}) and compare it to the expected Dirac spectrum.

 We perform this comparison for two sets of parameters.
-First, we choose a parameter regime where our approximations in the main text are expected to hold; see Fig.~\ref{fig:Dirac_point}(a, b).
-Here we see indeed a very good qualitative and quantitative agreement with the expected Dirac cone spectrum, i.e., the eigenvalues of the Hamiltonian in Eq.~\eqref{eq:Dirac_Hamiltonian}.
-Then, in Fig.~\ref{fig:Dirac_point}(c, d), we plug in values for which the approximations cannot be expected to hold.
+First, we choose a parameter regime where our approximations in the main text are expected to hold; see Supplementary Figures~\ref{fig:Dirac_point}(a, b).
+Here we see indeed a very good qualitative and quantitative agreement with the expected Dirac cone spectrum, i.e., the eigenvalues of the Hamiltonian in Eq.~(10) of the main text.
+Then, in Supplementary Figures~\ref{fig:Dirac_point}(c, d), we plug in values for which the approximations cannot be expected to hold.
 Surprisingly, we see that nonetheless, the Dirac point feature is still preserved in this regime.
-But the agreement is now only qualitative, and no longer quantitative between Figs.~\ref{fig:Dirac_point}(c) and (d).
-In particular, the amplitude of the energy spectrum with respect to $N_g$ is reduced in the full calculation of Fig.~\ref{fig:Dirac_point}(c).
-This is due to the fact that here, the energy of the CCJ, $E_{2J}=20 E_C$, is chosen very large compared to the excitation gap of the auxiliary transmon, which, for the chosen parameters, scales as $\sim 2\sqrt{E_{CT} E_{JT}} = 8 E_C$.
-As pointed out in the main text, this leads to excitations in the auxiliary transmon state, effectively reducing $E_S$.
+But the agreement is now only qualitative, and no longer quantitative between Supplementary Figures~\ref{fig:Dirac_point}(c) and (d).
+In particular, the amplitude of the energy spectrum with respect to $N_\text{g}$ is reduced in the full calculation of Supplementary Figure~\ref{fig:Dirac_point}(c).
+This is due to the fact that here, the energy of the Cooper-pair cotunneling junction, $E_\text{2J}=20 E_\text{C}$, is chosen very large compared to the excitation gap of the auxiliary transmon, which, for the chosen parameters, scales as $\sim 2\sqrt{E_\text{CT} E_\text{JT}} = 8 E_\text{C}$.
+As pointed out in the main text, this leads to excitations in the auxiliary transmon state, effectively reducing $E_\text{S}$.
 This fully explains the difference between the two figures.